Great ServiceHard working, dedicated, excellent lawyers who will never stop working until Justice is served for their clients!

 Q: What if I lose my MSPB appeal?

 Even if you lose your MSPB appeal, your case is far from over.
 If you are a victim of unlawful retaliation and the MSPB denies your rights, our attorneys can take your case to federal court.
-While most of our clients’ cases get resolved at the agency level, our attorneys have extensive experience in federal litigation and have taken federal employees’ cases as high as the U.S. Supreme Court.
+While most of our clients’ cases get resolved at the agency level, our attorneys have extensive experience in federal litigation.

 Are You a Federal Employee Facing Retaliation?
 Contact Us for a Confidential Consultation